pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ## Aggregation Pipeline(s)

-Define a single pipeline ready to perform the aggregation:
+Define a single pipeline ready to perform the aggregation (the use of `'START'` and `'END'` placeholder values is intentional):

 ```javascript
 var pipeline = [